nvim-telescope/telescope-media-files.nvim/.github/README.md

 # telescope-media-files.nvim

 Preview IMAGES, PDF, EPUB, VIDEO, and FONTS from Neovim using Telescope.
+Keep in mind that this is a rewrite so some filetypes are not yet supported.
+Lastly, opening an image for the first time will lag as it is creating caches in `/tmp/tele.media.cache` directory.

 </div>

 > NOTE: This plugin is only supported in Linux.

+## SUPPORTS

+Following are the filetypes that this picker supports.

+- PNG
+- JPG/JPEG
+- SVG
+- WEBP
+- GIF

 ## PACKER